nopSolutions/nopCommerce-Docs/CONTRIBUTING.md

 ## Redirects

 If you delete an article, change its file name, or move it to a different folder, create a redirect so that people who bookmarked the article don't receive a 404 Not Found error.
-Add redirects to the [master redirect file](https://github.com/nopSolutions/nopCommerce-Docs/blob/master/.openpublishing.redirection.json).
+Add redirects to the [web.config file](https://github.com/nopSolutions/nopCommerce-Docs/blob/master/web.config).